ianthetechie/digital-garden/content/blog/working-with-arrow-and-duckdb-in-rust.md

 * Operating on row groups turns out to be pretty efficient, even when you're reading the whole dataset.
   Combining batch reads with compression, your processing code will usually get faster.
 * It's designed to be readable from object storage.
-  This means you can often massive datasets from your laptop.
+  This means you can often process massive datasets from your laptop.
   Parquet readers are smart and can skip over data you don't need.
   You can't do this with CSV.